Monday, November 21, 2011

 I am a bit embarrassed to admit that I have always thought that using a peel would be tricky....that it would take lots of practice to master the particular flick of the wrist necessary for depositing the uncooked pizza intact onto the hot stone.
 I was pretty sure that my pizzas would end up looking like accidental calzones or strombolis.
 So for years I have been perfectly happy with my "peel-less" method: Build the pizza in a pizza pan (or on a baking sheet) and place the pan directly onto the hot stone.
 When the crust is set (this usually takes less than five minutes), slide the pizza off of the pan and on to the stone.
 This works very well—producing a lovely crisp crust.
 I highly recommend it if you don't have a peel.
 The chief drawback to this method is that if you aren't fast your oven temperature will drop dramatically while you are sliding the pizza off of the pan.

-As I have worked with my new peel, I have been so pleased to discover that it is remarkably easy to use: Start by generously flouring the peel (see note)—you don't want gobs of flour, but you want the surface to be well-dusted (I actually rub the flour lightly into the peel).
-Before you put the round of dough onto the peel, make sure that all of the ingredients are on hand and ready to go.
-You only have a small window (a minute or two) of time before the dough starts to stick to the peel.
 When you place the rolled out dough onto the peel, gently slide the peel back and forth to make sure the dough isn't sticking.
 Quickly layer the toppings onto the pizza.
-Open the oven (which should have been preheating—with the stone—for at least a half hour at 450° to 500°) and hold the paddle just above the stone.
-In one quick motion, move the peel forward just slightly and then jerk it back, laying the pizza onto the hot stone as you pull the peel out of the oven.
+Open the oven (which should have been preheating—with the stone—for at least a half hour at 500°) and hold the paddle just slightly above the stone.
+In one fluid motion, move the peel forward just slightly (to get the pizza to slide to the edge of the peel) and then change directions and pull back, laying the pizza onto the hot stone as you pull the peel out of the oven.
 Close the oven door and bake the pizza until the crust is golden brown on the bottom (take a peek, using the peel to lift it up) and the toppings are bubbling.
 This should take about 8 to 12 minutes.

 So far I haven't had any disasters...or even any ugly pizzas.
 In fact, I think my pizzas are better now.
 The crust bakes more quickly than it did when I used a pizza pan so the toppings don't get quite so dark.
 I don't know why the fact that my pizzas are now better should surprise me.
 Obviously the peel and stone are the implements of choice for serious pizza cooks everywhere for a reason.
 I also don't know why I waited so long to learn how to use a peel.
 If you love to make pizzas at home, the peel and stone are both worthwhile investments.